Debunking Minimalism: What it is (not) and how it came about

 Minimalism is not about living in a home devoid of furniture

-What is not minimalism (by our definition)?
+What is NOT minimalism (by our definition)?

 Minimalism is not about depriving ourselves or denying pleasure.
 And it certainly is not about glorifying or romanticising poverty.